Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. warning::
   The overlapping check can only be applied to the two horizontal bags of the 5-bag pattern.
-  For other patterns (except 4-bag crossing), the picking order must be set such that overlapping bags are picked first.
+  For other overlapping bags (within the 5-bag pattern or other bag patterns), the picking order must be set such that overlapping bags are picked first.
+The 4-bag (crossing) pattern is the only
+  exception: in case bags are overlapping, Pickit automatically detect an appropriate picking order.

 Pallet dimensions
 ~~~~~~~~~~~~~~~~~